jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 In the event of an attack, the company needs to have their data backed up.
 Backups should be done regularly.
 Backups should be made not only the main company and user data but also of all employees laptops and mobile devices.
 Backups for different devices should be done at varying intervals - the more sensitive or important the data, the more frequent the backup.
 Backups should be stored in a secure place in encrypted form.
 They should be stored offsite either via a cloud service or external physical locations.

 ### Perimeter defenses
 use firewalls to protect against online threats.
-Spam and malicious emails should be filtered. should use secure wifi.
+Spam and malicious emails should be filtered.
+Should use secure wifi.

-### Access control and Authorisation
+### Access Control and Authorisation
 Should follow the principle of least privilege.
 User's should have only the minimal permission required to do their task.
 Higher level accounts like administrators should have further restrictions preventing them from doing user-level activities.
 Shared and shared-use accounts should be minimized.
 Unused accounts should be deleted.

-# References
+## References
 - https://www.cisecurity.org/wp-content/uploads/2017/09/CIS-Controls-Guide-for-SMEs.pdf
 - https://support.google.com/a/answer/7587183?hl=en
 - https://support.google.com/a/answer/9211704?hl=en